 Brusadaz has the old Costa mill, perhaps amongst those mentioned in a document of 1693.
 Outside the village are the remains of the San Pellegrino mine and especially the old Da Dòf mine whose entrance is still visible.

-From the relaxing and welcoming village of Costa is possible to reach one of the most ancient Val di Zoldo haylofts (tabià): the Mas di Sabe, which dates back to the XVI Century, still in perfect condition and surrounded by a green and scented glade.
+From the relaxing and welcoming village of Costa is possible to reach one of the most ancient Val di Zoldo haylofts (tabià): the Mas di Sabe, which dates back to the XVI Century.